THE SUN GROUP

 Benjamin Lam, Kin Cheong Chan, Stefani Lai, Jeffrey Chow, Natalie Lau, Sam Leung

 "WORKING AND ENTERTAINMENT ARE NO LONGER SEPARATED BUT CLOSELY RELATED TO ENHANCE PRODUCTIVITY"

 A skin system is introduced as the new façade to the architecture.
 The metal cladding offers a modern interpretation of the architecture while sustaining a vintage impression.
-Light bronze fins not only draw the verticality of the architecture aesthetically but also perform as the sun-shading device that enhance energy performance for working environment.
-The influence of this new intervention continues to the interior as it also diverts attention to the structural columns and modified the old uneven modular system for a better spatial and layout planning.
+Light bronze fins not only draw the verticality of the architecture aesthetically but also perform as the sun-shading device that enhances energy performance for the working environment.
+The influence of this new intervention continues to the interior as it also diverts attention to the structural columns and modified the old uneven modular system for better spatial and layout planning.

 Lighting becomes an essential element to portray spatial concepts in the lobby area for an impactful first impression.
 Against the dark ceiling, is the light bronze rods wrapping and layering with lights hung and arrayed in loops that fall to different heights.
 Along the corridor of the lift waiting area, is a wall detailed with bronze dividends and diffuse glass.
 The combination of light and bronze gentle the luminous effect to the space and give a venerable character to the building.